IRIS-Solutions-Team/IRIS-Toolbox/StructuralModeling/Slang/!if.md

 ## Description

-The `!if...!elseif...!else...!end` command works the same way as its counterpart in the Matlab programming language.
+The `!if` command works the same way as its counterpart in the Matlab programming language.

-Use the `!if...!else...!end` command to create branches or versions of the model code.
+Use the command to create multiple branches or versions of the model source code.
 Whether a block of code in a particular branch is used or discarded, depends on the condition after the opening `!if` command and the conditions after subsequent `!elseif` commands if present.
 The condition must be a Matlab expression that evaluates to true or false.